mturley/uxd-exercises/README.md

 heroku create some-app-name
 git subtree push --prefix ex3 heroku master
 ```

+When the deployment completes, the application will be accessible at http://some-app-name.herokuapp.com/.

 Note that we can't push the whole repo directly to heroku master, because Heroku will expect an application at the repo root.
 We use `git subtree push` instead to push only the `ex3` directory.